 To create a high-performing landing page, you need to understand your target audience and design the right sections to communicate your value in a compelling way.
 In this post, we'll go over 10 landing page sections that help web pages generate more leads.

 It’s Friday afternoon, you’ve finally shipped that new release of your SaaS product using the latest version of your favorite new SDK.
 It’s time to start signing up a ton of new users and watching your revenue soar ... right?

 Wait ...
 Your landing page doesn’t actually have that important sign up form in the hero section that your marketing team said they needed.
 You’re also missing a few customer testimonials to show people what sort of results your product was producing.
-And after digging into your analytics, you see your bounce rate is sky high.
+And after digging into your analytics, you see your bounce rate is sky-high.

 That Friday night out on the town is starting to sound more like a late night at the office.